brentvatne/sixdegrees/README.markdown

 Write your own parser that populates a UserCollection instance with users and their mentions, then pass that in to a new SocialGraph.

-## What it does (down at the bottom because evaluaters already know!)
+## What it does (down at the bottom because evaluators already know!)
 ### Problem Description
 http://puzzlenode.com/puzzles/23